-Eight years ago Samantha Castle and Patric Tariq Mellet also established a non-profit organisation called Step-up 4 Life to promote social contriburion and social cohesion among youth, rooted in our African and Southeast Asian traditions of sharing and working together for the common social advancement of our societies.
-After eight years of promoting volunteering and social giving within communities among youth at schools, universities and workplaces, and networking South African youth with young people in other countries, the SA-Thai Slave Heritage Reflection Centre is now the non-profit core project of Step-up 4 Life.
-It is focused on heritage research and reflection to enhance the promotion of the culture of self-help, social contribution and also the furthering of social advancement, by assisting youth in exploring their heritage roots and networking with youth and institutions across the old Indian Ocean slave routes.
+Eight years ago Samantha Castle and Patric Tariq Mellet also established Step-up 4 Life to promote social contribution and social cohesion among youth, rooted in our African and Southeast Asian traditions of sharing and working together for the common social advancement of our societies.
+After eight years of promoting volunteering and social giving within communities among youth at schools, universities and workplaces, and networking South African youth with young people in other countries, the SA-Thai Slave Heritage Reflection Centre has now shifted its focus to heritage research and reflection to enhance the anchoring of promotion of the culture of self-help and social contribution on heritage legacies.
+We also further social advancement by assisting youth in exploring their heritage roots and networking with youth and institutions across the old Indian Ocean slave routes.
 We are born of a people and tradition of rising up above adversity and are challenged in every new generation to tackle the contemporary adverse circumstances that dominate the lives of the poor.

-To be able to sustain ourselves and provide a home for the project, Leena and Patric, now a pensioner, developed a modest Self-Catering Guesthouse and a Thai Healing Spa to generate income for themselves and as a place where individuals and groups are able to visit and spend time in reflection while also learning about Cape Slavery and Indigene history and heritage and about the old links with Thailand and Souteast Asia.
+To be able to sustain ourselves we have the home occupation element in the form of the family Thai Spa practice to support our voluntary activity and contribute to our sustainability.
+Our home has become a place where family, friends, comrades and all who contribute to deepening the understanding of heritage are able to visit and spend time in reflection while also learning about Cape Slavery and Indigene history and heritage and about the old links with Thailand and Southeast Asia.

 Leena Asirawan (Deeying) Mellet is, in her early 50s and is from a small farming area, Sinakon in the Sukhothai province of Thailand where she has a farm next to her brother and sisters farms.
-Her 97 and 98 year olf parents also live on the farm.
+Her 98 and 99 year old parents also live on the farm.
 Between them them they farm sugar, rice, cattle and poultry.
-Leena, while farming also went into business with her 29 year old son, Cheytta, in Bangkok.
-The business operates in the building industry producing gates, ballatrades, canopies, stairwells, fire-escapes and footbridges.
+Leena, while farming also went into business with her 30 year old son, Cheyttha, in Bangkok.
+The business operates in the building industry producing gates, ballastrades, canopies, stairwells, fire-escapes and footbridges.
 The family are industrious hardworking people who after the second world war faced a devasted landscape, but as a result of some amazing social development programmes of the late Thai King Bumibol Rama IX, the family and others like them have developed a sustainable legacy for the next generations.
-Leeana also has a daughter, Watsana, who is presently studying at university in Uttraradit.
+Leena also has a daughter, Watsana, who is presently studying at university in Uttraradit.

 Around 9 years ago Leena went to the Wat Pho Temple Traditional Medical School in Bangkok to train in the healing arts and Thai Massage - Nuad Baron.
 On graduation she travelled to various contries and came to South Africa on a five year work visa.
 She is highly experienced and proficient in the healing arts and has a loyal following of clients, many suffering from serious ailments as those who simply need release of stress, relaxation and rejuvination.
 The Wat Pho Traditional Medical School is recognised by the Thai Health Department and their certification is underwritten by the Thai Health Department.